habarcs/bigdata/README.md

 It is able to handle multiple retailers and products, handles the data of customers and processes and manages orders in a scalable manner.

 ## Implementation details
-For more information about the specific components and their workings check the paper:
+For more information about the specific components and their workings check the [paper](https://github.com/habarcs/bigdata/blob/master/BigDataReport.pdf).
-TODO add the link for the paper

 ## Requirements
 - docker